JohnLi002/Creative-COOP-Project-NewsLens/README.md

 [TensorFlow](https://github.com/tensorflow/tensorflow/)

 [Keras](https://github.com/keras-team/keras)

--Although you can use tensorflow to get to Keras, there is also the option of installing it directly [here](https://pypi.org/project/keras/)
+-For this project I downloaded it, and you can learn to do so [here](https://pypi.org/project/keras/), however there seems to also be the option of using Keras by simply importing it through TensorFlow.
+You will need to modify some parts of the code if you choose to use Keras through TensorFlow.
 *Below are libraries that were used to create heatmaps so we could visually see of results*

 [Seaborn](https://github.com/mwaskom/seaborn) *Seaborn also required the 3 libaries below*